forekay12/KaylaTestAPI/README.md

 # *Test API Project in GoLang*

 A GoLang RESTful API Application that accepts records/requests of type /geo and /device/info and prints them out to the console.
 It accepts GET, POST, PATCH, PUT, DELETE, HEAD, and OPTIONS requests.
-It then marshalls the requests into a GoStruct (geo object, and device info object) and sends them to MongoDB for storage. *TODO: Skills implemented include: GoLang, HTTP requests, MongoDB*
+It then marshalls the requests into a GoStruct (geo object, and device info object) and sends them to MongoDB for storage. *Skills implemented include: GoLang, HTTP requests, MongoDB*

-## TODO: How to Run
+## How to Run

 ```
 $ go run main.go